Chic African Culture Africa Factbook

 Countryside

-Bourdain's final destination was the countryside of South Africa, where he explored the natural beauty and rural traditions of the land.
+Bourdain's final destination was the countryside of South Africa, where he explored the land's natural beauty and rural traditions.
 He visited a game reserve where he saw lions, elephants, giraffes, and other wildlife.
-He also met with a family of Afrikaners who invited him to their farm for a feast of kudu antelope, mopane worms, chakalaka a spicy vegetable relish, and melktert custard tart.
+He also met with a family of Afrikaners who invited him to their farm for a feast of kudu antelope, mopane worms, chakalaka, a spicy vegetable relish, and melktert custard tart.
 He learned about their history and culture as descendants of Dutch settlers who have lived in South Africa for centuries.

-Kudu antelope is a type of game meat that is widely hunted and consumed in South Africa and other parts of southern Africa.
+Kudu antelope is a game meat widely hunted and consumed in South and other parts of southern Africa.
 It is lean, tender, and rich in protein and iron.
 Bourdain described it as delicious and very mild when he tried it at a restaurant in Johannesburg.
 Kudu antelope can be prepared in various ways, such as grilled, roasted, stewed, or dried into biltong, a type of jerky.

-Mopane worms are not actually worms, but caterpillars of the emperor moth Gonimbrasia belina.
+Mopane worms are not actually worms but caterpillars of the emperor moth Gonimbrasia belina.
 They feed on the leaves of the mopane tree, which gives them their name.
-Mopane worms are considered a delicacy and a source of protein for many people in southern Africa, especially in rural areas where other sources of animal protein are scarce or expensive.
-Bourdain was brave enough to try some raw mopane worms at a market in Soweto, and he said they tasted like "gritty, corny sawdust".
+Mopane worms are considered a delicacy and a source of protein for many people in southern Africa, especially in rural areas where other animal protein sources are scarce or expensive.
+Bourdain was brave enough to try some raw mopane worms at a market in Soweto, and he said they tasted like "gritty, corny sawdust."
 However, most people prefer to cook them by boiling, frying, or smoking them.
 They can also be dried and stored for later use.

 Chakalaka is a spicy vegetable relish that is popular in South African cuisine.
-It is usually made with tomatoes, onions, peppers, carrots, beans, and curry powder, but there are many variations depending on the region and personal preference.
-Chakalaka can be served hot or cold, as a side dish or a main course.
-Bourdain enjoyed it with pap, a type of maize porridge, and boerewors, a type of sausage at a barbecue in Pretoria.
-He said it was "very good" and "very spicy".
+It is usually made with tomatoes, onions, peppers, carrots, beans, and curry powder, but many variations depend on the region and personal preference.
+Chakalaka can be served hot or cold as a side dish or a main course.
+Bourdain enjoyed it with pap, a type of maize porridge, and boerewors, a variety of sausage, at a barbecue in Pretoria.
+He said it was "excellent" and "very spicy".

-These are just some of the foods that Anthony Bourdain tried during his trip to South Africa.
-They reflect the diversity and richness of the culture and history of the country and its people.
-If you ever get a chance to visit South Africa, I encourage you to try them too.
+These are just some of the foods Anthony Bourdain tried during his trip to South Africa.
+They reflect the diversity and richness of the country's culture and history.
+If you ever get a chance to visit South Africa, please try them.
 You might be surprised by how much you like them.

 Cooking in South Africa